Morgan Wallen

 • Wallen became a father for the first time when his son Indigo "Indie" Wilder was born on July 10, 2020.
 The baby boy's mother is Katie Smith, Wallen's ex-fiancée.

 • In January 2021 a drunken Morgan Wallen was filmed by a neighbor using a racial slur to playfully insult a friend after a rowdy night out.
-After the video surfaced on TMZ, US country radio stations were instructed to remove his music from rotation and Big Loud Records suspended Wallen's recording contract.
+After the video surfaced on TMZ, his label, Big Loud Records, suspended Wallen's recording contract.
+Far from derailing his career, the punishment energized Wallen's fanbase.
+When it became clear the controversy would blow over, Big Loud quietly reinstated him and Wallen soon became one of their top-selling artists.

 • Morgan Wallen clocked up a record 36 songs on the Hot 100 dated March 18, 2023, surpassing Drake's 27 songs on the July 14, 2018 chart.
 Wallen's record-breaking achievement occurred in the week of the release of One Thing at a Time, which debuted at #1 on the Billboard 200 tally.
 Every track entered or climbed the chart, including his first #1 Hot 100 song, "Last Night."